Skip to main content

 Features

 This model has a large open section at the rear to accommodate the hump on a set of race leathers.
-Dense foam material is fitted to the front and rear of the vest, with the airbag inflating beneath it, creating hard outer shell and soft inner – Helite calls it ‘Turtle Technology’, and it’s the same principle as in a helmet.
+Dense foam material is fitted to the front and rear of the vest, with the airbag inflating beneath it, creating hard outer shell and soft inner – Helite calls it ‘Turtle Technology’.

-The back of the vest is made of 1.2mm cowhide, adding further abrasion resistance to your kit.
+The back of the vest is made of 1.2mm cowhide, adding abrasion resistance to the airbag's bladder.

 Trigger method